Radha Soami Satsang Beas: Practices

 The spiritual discipline of Radha Soami Satsang Beas is an internal practice integrated into daily life.
-Followers are not expected to become ascetics; instead, they are encouraged to fulfill their worldly responsibilities to family and society while dedicating time to their spiritual development.
+Followers are not expected to become ascetics; instead, they are encouraged to fulfil their worldly responsibilities to family and society while dedicating time to their spiritual development.
 The practices are taught formally at the time of initiation.

 Surat Shabd Yoga Meditation

 The central practice is a meditation method called Surat Shabd Yoga.
 Described as a "science of the soul," its purpose is to invert the attention from the outer world to the inner spiritual realms by connecting the soul (surat) with the divine Sound Current (Shabd).
 The meditation is a solitary practice performed for two and a half hours each day, typically in the early morning.
 It consists of a threefold process: